-Accurate: UX & Branding
+Accurate: UX and Branding

 About the Project